 Eight minutes.
-That’s how long it took all of Drew Burnham’s paintings to sell at his April 19th show in Toronto.
+That’s how long it took for all of Drew Burnham’s paintings to sell at his April 19th show in Toronto.
 “I’m shocked,” says Burnham.
 “It’s utterly thrilling.”

 When the Bau-Xi Gallery called Burnham’s North Van home with the news, he was genuinely taken aback.
 “It’s such a big, big deal, not because of the money, but because I get to do it.”
 Burnham’s shows have been selling out for more than a decade.
 “My first sold-out show was in ‘04.
 All but one sold and it sold one month later.
 I actually feel the same for every show.
 I do this stuff, but I don’t know what people will think of it.”